Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

   ) <code:mitm-ettercap>
 ]

-This command in @code:mitm-ettercap start Ettercap in text mode (`-T`) on the interface eth0 (`-i eth0`) and perform an #gls("arp") poisoning attack (`-M arp`).
-The IP addresses of the controller and the home io are given by `/IP_CONTROLLER//` and `/IP_HOMEIO//`.
+This command, shown in @code:mitm-ettercap start Ettercap in text mode (`-T`) on the `eth0` network interface (`-i eth0`) and perform an #gls("arp", long: false) poisoning attack (`-M arp`).
+The #gls("ip") addresses of the controller and the Home I/O simulation are specified by `/IP_CONTROLLER//` and `/IP_HOMEIO//`.
 An graphical interface is also available but have to be installed as an extra package.

-To perform this attack, the iptables (@stack:mitm-iptables) will also be used to redirect packet to a python script (@stack:mitm-python) that will modify the packet on the fly.
-The python script will use the scapy (@stack:mitm-scapy) library to modify the packet.
-The scapy library is a powerful tool that can be used to craft or decode packets of a wide number of protocols.
-The second part of this attack (see on @subj:attack:mitm-modbus-tls) will use a go (@stack:mitm-golang) script.
+To execute this attack, `iptables` (@stack:mitm-iptables) will be used to redirect the packet to a python (@stack:mitm-python) script that modifies them in real-time.
+This script employs the scapy (@stack:mitm-scapy) library, a powerful tool for crafting or decoding packets from a wide range of protocols.
+The second part of this attack scenario (see on @subj:attack:mitm-modbus-tls) will use a go (@stack:mitm-golang) script.

 == Tools